-Seven Pounds is rated PG-13 for thematic material, some disturbing content and a scene of sensuality.
+Why is Seven Pounds rated PG-13?
+Seven Pounds is rated PG-13 by the MPAA for thematic material, some disturbing content and a scene of sensuality.

 A mix of brief, often disjointed scenes make it difficult to get a grip on Ben Thomas in this film that includes depictions of abuse, characters with terminal illnesses, and a suicide.
 Illegal methods are used to obtain personal information about individuals.
 A horrible car crash leaves bloody corpses strewn across the accident scene.
 Depictions of surgery and medical procedures are seen.
 Domestic violence is discussed with some effects of it being shown.
 Adults engage in sexual activity following a dinner date (the couple removes their clothes, embrace and kiss while in bed, and are shown waking up together).
 Characters drink with a meal.
 Infrequent profanities and terms of Christian Deity are contained in the script.

 More parents' guide for Seven Pounds after the break...

 Seven Pounds Parents' Guide

 What drives Ben to atone for his mistake?
 Can guilt or remorse motivate us to do good things or can it become an unhealthy emotional response?
 Do you feel it is important to pay restitution for mistakes or injuries caused to others?